Get offer plus promotions and updates. Review our privacy policy.

 Z-Wave coordinates the activities of equipment like smart thermostats, smart light bulbs, and smart security systems.
 It makes home life more comfortable, more convenient, and unquestionably more secure.

-than Bluetooth, more energy-efficient than Wi-Fi
+Stronger than Bluetooth, more energy-efficient than Wi-Fi

 Z-Wave is often compared to two familiar technologies that are likely already at work in your home—Bluetooth and Wi-Fi.
 All of them are wireless protocols that allow electronic devices to exchange information.
 If you watch streaming services like Netflix, the signal most likely travels to your television via a Wi-Fi connection.
 If you listen to music on wireless headphones, you’re probably using Bluetooth.
 Both of these technologies do those sorts of jobs well.